PyMVPA/PyMVPA/doc/source/tutorial3_mappers.rst

 As a matter of fact, even in the :ref:`first tutorial part
 <chap_tutorial1>` we have used them already, without even seeing them.

-In general, a mapper is an algorithm that transforms data of some kind.
+In general, a mapper is an algorithm that transforms data.
 This transformation can be as simple as selecting a subset of data, or as complex as a multi-stage preprocessing pipeline.
 Some transformations are reversible, others are not.
 Some are simple one-step computations, others